More

 Regulation or Control as a Function of Communication

-Regulation/Control as a function of communication means being able to use language, gestures, and emotions to manage individual or group activities such as a parent telling a child not to misbehave or a policeman directing pedestrians not to jaywalk but cross on the pedestrian lane.
+Regulation or control as a function of communication means being able to use language, gestures, and emotions to manage individual or group activities such as a parent telling a child not to misbehave or a policeman directing pedestrians not to jaywalk but cross on the pedestrian lane.

 Regulation/Control is observable if we focus on the Verbal and Nonverbal cues used by the Speaker to achieve his/her purpose.